 How Does Stop Gap Coverage Work?

 Stop gap insurance is a complementary part of workers’ compensation.
 Workers’ compensation insurance is split into two parts.
-The first part is coverage for employees’ injuries and helps by paying the medical bills and lost wages.
-The second part is employer’s liability insurance, which protects the employer if the employee alleges that negligence by the employer contributed to or caused their injury.
 Both parts are standard in non-monopolistic state policies.

 Who Needs Stop Gap Coverage

-Additionally, it may be required to purchase insurance from the Washington state fund for its Seattle employees.
-The Washington state fund won’t have employer’s liability included, and so the Oregon-based employer has a gap of coverage where they’re exposed to the potential for Washington-based employees.
+For example, an Oregon-based company has a permanent office in Seattle, Washington.
+Oregon law requires the company to get workers’ compensation for all Oregon employees.
+This business may be required to purchase insurance from the Washington state fund for its Seattle employees.
+The Oregon-based employer has a gap of coverage where they’re exposed to the potential for Washington-based employees.

-How To Get Stop Gap Insurance
+How To Get a Stop Gap Insurance Policy

 Bottom Line